-Part 2 Net new jobs - Computation of average number of net new jobs
+Part 2 - Net new jobs

 For each date specified of the current tax year, enter the number of net new jobs.

 Line 2 - Divide the total number of net new jobs for the current tax year by the number of the dates occurring during the current tax year (even if you had no net new jobs on those dates) to obtain the average number of net new jobs for the current tax year.
 Do not make entries for any dates that did not occur during your tax year.
 Do not include those dates in the calculation.